Extensions of Tong-Yang-Ma representation: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Takuya Sakasai who is Takano's supervisor for introducing us to these questions.
+The authors wish to thank Takuya Sakasai who is Takano’s supervisor for introducing us to these questions.
 They also would like to thank Paolo Bellingeri and Tetsuya Ito for their comments and questions.
+Finally, they thank the anonymous referee for their careful reading and suggestions.
+The first author was supported by the Institute for Basic Science IBS-R003-D1, by a Rankin-Sneddon Research Fellowship of the University of Glasgow and by the ANR Project AlMaRe ANR-19-CE40-0001-01.